-The new Ottawa Public Library and Library and Archives Joint Facility will be located at 555 Albert Street (formerly 557 Wellington Street).
+Ādisōke, the new Ottawa Public Library and Library and Archives joint facility will be located at 555 Albert Street (formerly 557 Wellington Street).
 The site was recommended following one of the most robust site evaluation processes among Canadian public libraries.
 The comprehensive evaluation included external experts and a Fairness Commissioner, and considered best practices, City policies, legislation and public input.

 The site was chosen for its configuration, access, unobstructed sight lines, cost and proximity to other cultural institutions.
 Located at the edge of Lebreton Flats, the site is linked to our national institutions, and to the lands of our three founding peoples.
 It overlooks the landscape of the Ottawa River, a vital natural system in the heart of the city.